benjavalero/replacer/technical-design.md

   - **Text**.
 The text to be checked and fixed.
 It can be a word or an expression.
   - **Start**.
 A number corresponding to the position in the page contents where the text is found.
 Take into account that the first position is 0.
   - **Type**.
-The category of the replacement: misspelling, date format, etc. It may include several **subtypes**.
+The category of the replacement.
+It is composed by a parent **kind** (misspelling, date format, etc.) and a child **subtype**.
   - **Suggestions**.
 A list with at least one suggestion to replace the text.
 Each suggestion is composed by:
     - **Text**.
 The new text after the replacement.
     - **Comment**.
 An optional description to explain the motivation of the fix.
 - **Immutable**.
 A section in the page contents to be left untouched, for instance a literal quote, so any replacement found within it must be ignored and not offered to the user for revision.
-It is composed by:
-  - **Start**.
-The start position of the section in the page contents
-  - **End**.
-The end position of the section in the page contents
-  - **Text**.
-Optionally, the text in the section, especially for debugging purposes, i.e. the text between the start and end position of the section.
 - **Cosmetic**.
 A special type of replacement which can be applied automatically, concerning cosmetic modifications, visible or not, e.g. replacing `[[Asia|Asia]]` by `[[Asia]]`.
 - **PageReview**.
 A summary of a page (or page section) with replacements to be reviewed.